File the Termination of Parental Rights Papers

 - Notice of Hearing - REQUIRED

 This form is REQUIRED.
 This form asks for basic information about you, the other parent, and the children.
 You are the Petitioner and the other parent is the Respondent.
-If you have any other cases at family court that include the other parent and/or the children (for example, divorce, custody, child support cases, TPOs, etc.), be sure to fill out the second page with as much information about those cases as you can.
-The Clerk of Court uses this information to open your case and to make sure all of your cases are assigned to the same judge.
+The Clerk of Court uses this information to open your case.

 This form is REQUIRED.
 This form tells the judge and the other parent why the parent's rights should be terminated.
 Fill out this form completely, and be as detailed as possible about the reasons you want the parent's rights terminated.
 The judge will rely on this information at the hearing.